CanonicalLtd/maas-docs/en/intro-concepts.md

 ### Deployed
 The node is deployed.
 See node action 'Deploy'.

+The visible status will be "Deployed" followed by the name of the chosen OS (e.g.
+'Deployed Ubuntu 16.04 LTS').

 ### Deploying
 The node is in the process of deploying.
 See node action 'Deploy'.

+The visible status will be *Deploying 'OS'*, where 'OS' is the name of the OS being deployed (e.g. 'Deploying Ubuntu 16.04 LTS').

 ### Entering rescue mode
 The node is in the process of entering rescue mode.
 See node action 'Rescue